Moving out: When and how tenancies end

 Two days’ notice for family violence

-From August 2021, family violence survivors can quickly leave a fixed-term or periodic tenancy by giving two days’ notice to the landlord, along with appropriate evidence (usually this will be a letter of support).
+Family violence survivors will soon be able to quickly leave a fixed-term or periodic tenancy by giving two days’ notice to the landlord, along with appropriate evidence.
 This means that you won’t need to pay rent after the withdrawal date.
-The law requires you to give notice to each remaining tenant at least a day after the withdrawal date, but you don’t need to tell them the reason why you’re leaving or give them any evidence.
+The law will require you to give notice to each remaining tenant at least a day after the withdrawal date, but you don’t need to tell them the reason why you’re leaving or give them any evidence.

 What happens after I withdraw?